jonnyburch/jonnyburch-astro/src/content/posts/ai-hack-week.md

 ## Day 3 - let's do some marketing?!

-I didn't do any marketing.
-However, an invite for Manus, a tool that I'd signed up for a while back, dropped in my inbox.
+Nah, of course I didn't do any marketing.
+However, an invite for [Manus](https://manus.im), a tool that I'd signed up for a while back, dropped in my inbox.
 So frustrated was I with banging my head against Xcode that I clicked.

 Manus's pitch was/is that it's a smart agent that can use a computer.
 It's quite jolly actually, you give it instructions and then it writes its own plan, asks you to approve then gets to work.
 You can watch it using its little computer, writing notes for itself and updating the plan, before delivering the final result.